-Hurricanes are essentially giant engines of air fueled by warm water.
-When water evaporates from the ocean, which can be increased by winds, it carries with it a large amount of heat.
-When that vapor condenses and turns into rain, the heat is transferred to the air.
-The warming air rises and as it does so, the wind underneath becomes faster.
-In tropical oceans, this can result in a feedback cycle that produces hurricanes.
-Air rises because of precipitation, resulting in wind underneath increasing, producing more evaporation that produces more precipitation.
-The result is a hurricane, a massive storm with extreme rain and extreme winds which create extreme waves in the ocean, which move across the ocean at great speeds.
-When hurricanes reach land, (known as landfall), they can create a major disaster through their wind which moves things around, rains which cause severe and rapid flooding, and waves, known as storm surge, which batter and destroy the coast.
-Hurricanes then usually continue moving, either inland, where they then weaken because there is no more water to fuel them, or away from land in the other direction.
+In hurricanes, the process is taken to the extreme.
+Hurricanes form from low pressure systems, or depressions, over tropical oceans.
+In these areas, a lot of water evaporates, carrying with it a large amount of heat from the ocean.
+When that vapor condenses high up in the sky and turns into rain, the heat is transferred to the air.
+The warmed air rises faster and as it does so, winds converging on the depression speed up and evaporate more water.
+The winds, however, never manage to fully cover the depression before they too begin to rise because they are deflected by the Earth’s rotation.
+This can result in a feedback cycle that culminates in a hurricane.
+The result is a hurricane, a massive storm with extreme rain and extreme winds which create extreme waves in the ocean and which moves across the ocean at great speeds.
+When hurricanes reach land, (known as landfall), they can create a major disaster through their wind which moves things around, rains which cause severe and rapid flooding, and often most of all, waves, known as storm surge, which batter and ravage the coast.
+Hurricanes then usually continue moving, either inland, where they then weaken because there is no more water to fuel them, or away from land towards the ocean again.

 This was not the case for Hurricane Harvey.
+Unusually for a hurricane, it stalled upon making landfall.
 Constantly remaining connected to the ocean, its fuel source, it managed to keep pouring down a tremendous amount of rain over Texas’s coastal areas, including Houston, America’s fourth biggest city in terms of population, for days, leading to extreme flooding, even as Harvey proceeded to rapidly weaken.
 Harvey then moved over the ocean again and then moved inland over Louisiana on 30 August, dissipating as it went north.
 Along the way, it produced flooding and tornadoes in several states.

 In six days of hovering over America’s Gulf Coast, Harvey dumped a record amount of rainfall for a hurricane in the mainland US, 51 inches, resulting in 27 trillion gallons of water flooding Texas and Louisiana.
 It was truly a disaster of biblical proportions.
 The devastation, especially in Houston, was severe.
 81 people in America died.
 Recovery has been going on for several months and is still not completed.